Chapter 2: "Abrecadavre"

 Unfazed, Doctor Maxis continued to stare down Doctor Richtofen as he shoveled the bratwurst into his body, barely exerting the effort to chew.

 “I admire your perseverance, Edward.
-Even after all of our failures you are not pulled down by the weight of the world.”
+Even after all of our failures over the years you are not pulled down by the weight of the world.”

 “Family is not the only factor in my stress.
 I was foolish to once think Group 935 would lead the world of science unopposed.
 With Japan discovering element 115, I fear we will be competing in technological progress against their 'Division 9'.
 The Americans have found a deposit as well, and I have no earthly idea what they are capable of.”